 Baby Jesus in Manger Fingerprint Craft

 This cute Christmas craft is a great creative activity for little kids.
-This is a guide about baby Jesus in manger fingerprint craft
+This is a page about baby Jesus in manger fingerprint craft

 When we think about Christmas, we also think about Jesus.
 This craft is perfect for kids who are learning about baby Jesus.
 It can be used in Sunday school, Bible study, or simply at home.
 They will only need a few supplies to create this babe in a manager, which will definitely become a family keepsake.